KomandoKartoffel/QuickStage/README.md

 - Spawning preset light setups.

 A more detailed explanation below.
+If you would like to know how the script works, you can take a peek inside the py file as I put in a generous amount of comment within it, so as to show you how it works.

 ## Installation
 Installation is pretty simple, even if you have never used Blender before: